marcosricardoss/flask-hello-heroku-cd/README.md

 ### Continuous Delivery with Heroku and GitHub.
 This example is fully integrated with Heroku platform (pipeline with review, stage and production applications).
+You can connect each app according to your branches' workflows.

 \* Obs: This example is just about Continuous Delivery.
 With you want to see the same example with Continuous Integration included, check it out  in my GitLab account: https://gitlab.com/marcosricardoss/hello-heroku-ci-cd